mohaimen/Assignment_Worldclock/README.md

     git clone https://github.com/mohaimen/Assignment_Worldclock.git

 Running the program

-1.Basic command line (for practice)

-    Type: main (it works as a services)
-    Give input
-    There is also test file named current_date_timme using tzselect
+    a) first run make file
+    b) if you still need permission to run some file, then use chmod 755 "file name"

-2.Textual Interface for timezone
+1.Textual Interface for worldclock

-    Type tui_timezone (sometimes you need permission to run this file, then use chmod) Type Continet and City Name separated by / (e.g Europe/Helsenki) (in input box) Finally time and date are displayed
+  Input Continet and City Name separated by "/" (e.g Europe/Rome) (in input box) Time and date are displayed

-3.GUI with Localization(Language: Bangla)

-    Run nc localhost 1234, then gui_timezone_network (you can directly run gui_timezone_network, if need permission, use chmod)
+  Press any key to continue

+2.GUI with Localization

-    Type 1 for Bangla Language, Type 2 for English Type Continent
+    Input B for Bengali Language, Type E for choosing English language Then choose Continent Name from the list
-    Type City Name
+    Then choose City Name from the list
-    Finally, The time and date is displayed in the chosen language
+    Finally, The time and date is displayed in the chosen language If you press ok during continue the whole process will be started again.